subhashigupta01/Sleep-Health-And-Lifestyle-Analysis-with-PYTHON/README.md

 1. **Data Cleaning**- Replace and clean data while filling null values.
 2. **Exploratory Data Analysis (EDA)**-Analyze or summarize data for knowing pattern of data,so that I can get insights from it.Doing this used Histplot, Barplot, swarmplot, Regplot, Lmplot, kdeplot etc.

+**Data analyze with python**-[Sleep_Disorder_Analyses](https://github.com/subhashigupta01/Sleep-Health-And-Lifestyle-Analysis-with-PYTHON/blob/6482f2f6ab83093eedc9116e5df5acb2a6c6bf7e/Sleep_health_and_lifestyle_dataset.ipynb)

+**Conclusions**

+The analysis of the dataset has revealed several noteworthy findings:

+**Age and Stress:** Younger individuals tend to experience higher levels of stress compared to their older counterparts.
+Additionally, men, on average, report higher stress levels than women.
+Surprisingly, there is no discernible correlation between stress levels and the presence of sleep disorders.

+**Physical Activity and Sleep:** The level of physical activity shows a positive correlation with sleep duration.
+However, for individuals with Apnea, higher physical activity is associated with shorter sleep duration.

+**Impact of Sleep Disorders:** Sleep disorders do not appear to significantly affect sleep duration differently among men and women.

+**Prevalence of Insomnia and Apnea:** Insomnia is most prevalent in the age range of 40-45, while Apnea occurs most frequently between the ages of 50-60.

+**Occupational Sleep Patterns:** Notably, Engineers and Lawyers exhibit the longest average sleep duration, while Teachers and Salespeople tend to sleep the least.
+Specific occupations with varying occurrences of sleep disorders include:

+Insomnia: Teachers, Salespeople
+Apnea: Nurses
+No Disorder: Lawyers, Doctors, Engineers, Accountants

+**Gender Disparities in Sleep Disorders:**

+Apnea is more prevalent among women.
+Doctors and Lawyers, predominantly male occupations, show a higher occurrence of no sleep disorder.

+**Apnea and Weight:** A significant proportion of individuals with Apnea are overweight, particularly women.
+However, physical activity level alone may not explain the higher prevalence of Apnea in women compared to men.

+**Occupational and Gender Distribution:**
+All Nurses are females, and most individuals with Apnea are nurses.
+Among those with no sleep disorders, a majority are Doctors and Lawyers, who are predominantly male.
+There are no men over 50 years of age, and Apnea is more prevalent among women older than 48

+These findings provide valuable insights into the complex interplay between age, gender, occupation, physical activity, and sleep patterns within the analyzed dataset.